JagarJaguar/startup/notes.md

 - Setup DNS records
 - My domain and subdomain work, but my firewall blocks the domain because it isn't secure.
 Waiting to secure it with HTTPS.
 - One thing that I found interesting was the handshakes between the client and the server with TLS.
 There is quite a process involved for a secure connection, which makes sense.
+- Secured my website by modifying Caddy to request a certificate.
+All 3 of the domains work. simon, startup, and the root domain.

 ## HTML Notes